Imagine-YT/Roblox-Account-Generator/README.md

 What You Should Do:
 - Star This Repository To Support Me
-- For Help / To Contact / To Make Custom Projects Contact Me On Discord: DISCORD BANNED MY ACCOUNT
+- For Help / To Contact / To Make Custom Projects Contact Me On Discord: Imagine#9106
 - Feel Free To Open An Issue
 - Make Sure You Have The Compatible Version Of Chromedriver Installed And Placed The Generator's Folder
 - Preview Below: